KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 * Internet gateway - A gateway that you attach to your VPC to enable communication between resources in your VPC and the internet.
 * VPC endpoint - Enables you to privately connect your VPC to supported AWS services and VPC endpoint.
 * CIDR block - Classless Inter-Domain Routing.
 An internet protocol address allocation and route aggregation methodology.

+##### Security Group

+* A security group acts as a virtual firewall for your EC2 instances of control
+* Inbound rules control the incoming traffic to your instance, and outbound rules control the outgoing traffic from your instance
+* When your launch an instance you can specify one or more security groups
+* If you don't specify a security group, EC2 uses the default group
+* All rules from all security groups associated with an instance will be evaluated
+* Security groups are **stateful**
+* Protects instance

+##### Network Access Control List (NACL)

+* A firewall that works at the network level
+* Its used to control (block/allow) the traffic to the entire subnet
+* It compares the packets to the rules in order until one matches
+* NACLs are **stateless**
+* A rule to allow the response should be added
+* Ephemeral ports should be taken into consideration
+* Protects subnet

+##### Guide for AWS

+1. Create VPC
+2. Create Subnets of VPC
+3. Create Internet gateways for VPC
+4. Create routing table which might contain internet gateway
+5. Create Security group for instance
+6. Create Network ACL for subnet
+   1. Consider all the in and out traffic and what ports are used to access instance
+7. Create AMI instance
+   1. Link to VPC network
+   2. Link subnet for that instance as well as
+   3. Link enable Auto-assign public IP
+   4. Add tag
+   5. Add Security group for that instance
+8. Check if it works by vagrant ssh and than ssh onto the instance.